 Application for retirement will be considered made when the licensed employee states in writing to the superintendent, no later than the date set by the board for the return of the employee's contract to the board, the intent of the employee to retire.
 The letter must state the employee's desire to retire and be witnessed by another party other than the principal or the superintendent.
-Applications made after the date set by the board for the return of the employee's contract to the board may be considered by the board if special circumstances exist.
+Applications made after the date set by the board for the return of the employee's considered by the board if special circumstances exist.
 It is within the discretion of the board to determine whether special circumstances exist.